-The most critical relationship at office is employee- boss relationship.
-To learn and grow one must build strong and trusting relationship with their boss or manager.
+The most critical relationship at the office is an employee- boss relationship.
+To learn and grow one must build a strong and trusting relationship with their boss or manager.
 Although managers have been friendly with employees, one must be cautious not to jeopardize the relationship by saying wrong things or by being too casual.

 Best Icebreaker or Initiative Questions to Ask your Boss:

 Employee and managers, all are humans and crave for some human interaction.
 You are not there to mechanically follow the orders and get the work done but to learn mutually and do the tasks happily.
 So few best questions to ask your boss are as follows:

 It is a good practice to greet your boss every day; this initiative has to be necessarily done from an employee.
 You can judge the mood of your boss as soon as you are in the office by asking this question.
 Also, he may assign you any task which is on the priority that day.

 Though you are aware of what tasks to be done, make sure you ask your boss regularly whether he has any tasks for you.
 Everybody loves initiative and a person with a zeal to take up new tasks.